Want to learn how tow write a triad of books that keeps readers with you to the end? Here are 5 key steps for how to write a book trilogy:

 - Adds suspense before the final resolution: The protagonist’s abduction creates further uncertainty and suspense so that there are minor arcs of increasing tension and resolution within the wider resolution itself.

 Examine other favourite trilogies.
-Read over plot summaries if you need to refresh your memory and think about what is effective about the way the progression from book to book is shaped.
+Read over plot summaries if you need to refresh your memory.
+Think about what is effective about the overarching trajectory from book to book.
 Ask:

 - How does each book end: What makes the reader desperately need another installment?